pombredanne/centidb/docs/index.rst

 type, or to provide exact emulation of the sort order of other databases (e.g.
 App Engine).

-Multiple difficulties arise with parameterizing key encoding.
+Several difficulties arise with parameterizing key encoding.
 Firstly, :py:class:`Index` relies on :py:func:`encode_keys` to function.
 One solution might be to parameterize :py:class:`Index`'s key construction, or force key encodings to accept lists of keys as part of their interface.
 A second issue is that is that the 'innocence' of the key encoding might be needed to implement `prefix=` queries robustly.

+Another option would be to allow alternative key encodings for :py:class:`Collection` only, with the restriction that keys must still always be tuples in order to remain compatible with :py:class:`Index`.
 Needs further consideration.

 Metadata